AMSP-04/NETN-AIS/NETN-AIS.md

 The following figure shows the interaction class structure, where:

 - The AIS message-related classes are located under the RPR-FOM `RadioSignal` class.
-The `AIS_RadioSignal` class is a sub-class of the class `RadioSignal` and represents an AIS radio signal. `AIS_RadioSignal` optionally includes a reference to a Transmitter object instance. `AisMessage` on its turn is a sub-class of `AIS_RadioSignal`, which is the super class for all AIS message types.
+The `AIS_RadioSignal` class is a sub-class of the class `RadioSignal` and represents an AIS radio signal. `AIS_RadioSignal` optionally includes a reference to a Transmitter object instance. `AisMessage` is a sub-class of `AIS_RadioSignal`, which is the super class for all AIS message types.
 This class defines the AIS message parameters that are common across all sub-classes.
 - The NETN-ETR extensions are located under the  NETN-ETR `ETR_Task` class.
 AIS-specific task definitions are sub-classes of `ETR_Task`.
 Although the extensions are located in this FOM module, the agreements as described in the NETN-ETR FOM module shall be followed in processing these extensions.

 <img src="./images/NETN-AIS Interaction Class Tree.png" width="75%"/>

+Figure: Interaction Class Structure

 The following figure shows the object class structure, where: